helphub-center/uhccom/index.rst

-Activate UHC Account at activate.uhc.com
+How to Activate UHC Using Your Member ID?
 =======================================

 A simple and step-by-step guide to activate your UnitedHealthcare (UHC) account online using your Member ID.